Equine Drugs, Medications, and Performance Altering Substances: Their Performance Effects, Detection, and Regulation

 3. History

-Up to 100 years ago there was little concern about the use of medication in racing horses, particularly in North America.
-The 1800s had seen the purification of cocaine and morphine and availability of these substances made the acute stimulant medication of racing horses a reality.
-Around the turn-of-the-century (1890-1910), a number of American trainers went to Europe, taking with them the new American medications.
-As a group, they were so successful that they became known in European racing venues as the "Yankee Alchemists".
+Up to about 100 years ago there was little concern about the use of medication in racing horses, and particularly so in North America .
+The 1800s had seen the purification of cocaine and morphine and availability of these substances in pure form made the acute stimulant medication of racing horses a reality.
+Around the turn-of-the-century (1890-1910), a number of American trainers went to Europe , taking with them these new “American” medications.
+As a group, these trainers were so successful that they became known in European racing circles as the "Yankee Alchemists."

-In the early 1900s the Honorable Mr. George Lambton, the leading English trainer of his time, grew tired of losing to the "Yankee Alchemists", as he also soon grew tired of politely requesting the English Jockey Club to do “something” about the problem.
-He therefore purchased some American "medications", and publicly announced that certain horses in certain races were going to be, well, shall we say, "medicated".
-These activities soon gained the Jockey Club's attention, and in 1903 the medication of a racing horse was made an offense against the rules of racing in England.
-The record is silent as to how these rules were to be enforced, but the prescribed punishment was to be "ruled off the turf", a punishment still in place in parts of the English speaking world.
+In the early 1900s the Honorable Mr. George Lambton (Fig. 2), the sartorially correct and socially prominent leading English trainer of his time, grew tired of losing races to the "Yankee Alchemists," as he also soon grew tired of politely requesting the English Jockey Club to do “something” about the problem.
+He therefore purchased some of the American "medications," and publicly announced that certain horses in certain races were going to be, well, shall we say "medicated."
+These activities rapidly gained the Jockey Club's attention, and in 1903 the Jockey Club made the medication of a racing horse an offense against the rules of racing in England.
+While the record is silent as to how these medications were to be detected, the prescribed punishment was to be "ruled off the turf," a punishment still in place in parts of the English speaking world.
+Hon George Lambton

 Figure 2.

-Somewhat farther from home, a trainer by the name of James Keene was also having a very good run in Russia.
-This came to an abrupt halt one day, when Mr. Keene was met in the paddock by a Russian racing official, followed by Russian chemist, complete with a basket of frogs.
+Somewhat farther from home, an American trainer by the name of Jack Keene was also having a very good run in Russia.
+Mr. Keene’s run, however, came to an abrupt halt one day when he was met in the paddock by a Russian racing official, followed by Russian chemist, complete with a basket of frogs.
 Some saliva was taken from Mr. Keene's horse, and presumably force-fed to the frog, which then reportedly behaved in a most un-frog-like way.
-Mr. Keene's horse was duly declared "positive"; shortly thereafter, Mr. Keene left Russia and returned to Kentucky, where he founded a farm called Keeneland.
+Mr. Keene's horse was duly declared "positive," and shortly thereafter Mr. Keene left Russia and returned to Kentucky and to his family farm, Keeneland.

-Classic analytical race testing as we know it started in France in the early 1900s; in 1935, Mr. William Woodward sent Dr. Catlett, a veterinarian, and Dr. Morgan, a chemist, from Florida to France to learn the French drug testing techniques.
-They returned to Florida and set up the first US drug testing lab; later the New York Racing Commission opened a racing chemistry laboratory on the10th floor of a building on Chambers Street in Manhattan.
-In 1947 the Association of Official Racing Chemists was formed.
+Classic analytical chemistry based race testing as we know it started in France , apparently before 1910.
+In 1935, Mr. William Woodward of Woodward Stakes fame, sent a Dr. Catlett, a veterinarian and Dr. Charles Morgan, a chemist, from Florida to France to learn the French drug testing techniques.
+They returned to Florida and set up the first US drug testing lab; later the New York Racing Commission opened a racing chemistry laboratory on the10th floor of a building on Chambers Street in Manhattan .
+In 1947 the professional association of racing chemists, the Association of Official Racing Chemists [AORC] was formed.

 Figure 4.